Chuck Bass Still Doesn't Know Who Gossip Girl Was, Despite The Reveal 5 Years Ago

 You can't really blame Ed Westwick too much for forgetting (or never knowing) about the Gossip Girl reveal — it's perplexed fans for years since the show ended, as many fans have pointed out all the plot holes that would make Dan as Gossip Girl impossible.
 It even inspired its own receipts-collecting Tumblr account called Why Dan Can't Be Gossip Girl.
 In the new interview, the writers revealed that Nate Archibald and Serena's younger brother Eric van der Woodsen were also tossed into the mix to be the pot-stirring blogger.

-But the good news it, the series might get another chance to explain itself.
+But the good news is, the series might get another chance to explain itself.
 The new interview ends with the discussion of a revival of some sort, with most of the main cast admitting they'd be on board to revive their characters for a good script.
 Sounds like promising new to me, Upper East Siders.
 XOXO.

 Subscribe to Elite Daily's official newsletter, The Edge, for more stories you don't want to miss.